phillipedwards/k8s-failure-scenarios/README.md

 This document outlines common Kubernetes failure scenarios for testing, troubleshooting practice, and validation of monitoring systems.

+## **DISCLAIMER**

-**DISCLAIMER**: These scenarios are intentionally simple and are intentionally setup to fail and cause problems inside a Kubernetes cluster.
+These scenarios are intentionally simple and are intentionally setup to fail and cause problems inside a Kubernetes cluster.

 ## How to deploy these scenarios